 Elder abuse affects people of all ethnic and social backgrounds.
 It strikes both men and women, though it is reported that more women are the subjects of elder abuse than men.

 2. What are the warning signs of elder abuse?

 - Sudden or unexplained withdrawal from customary and long-term activities and behaviors.
-A sudden change in attention span and alertness.
+A sudden change in personality, attention span and alertness.
 Unexplained depression can indicate emotional abuse.

 - Bedsores, unattended medical needs, and unusual weight loss are indicators of neglect.